Last updated: June 22, 2026 | By: Jake Morrison

 Does either chain offer a lifetime oil change plan?

-Neither Firestone nor Pep Boys currently offers a prepaid lifetime or subscription oil change plan in the traditional sense.
-Firestone does offer a credit card with promotional financing, and Pep Boys has a rewards program — but neither is a flat-rate subscription model.
-If subscription-style pricing is what you’re looking for, some regional chains and dealership service departments occasionally offer prepaid maintenance packages worth checking.
+Neither Firestone nor Pep Boys currently offers a prepaid lifetime or subscription oil change plan in the traditional sense – that model is more common at quick-lube chains with punch-card setups.
+Firestone does offer a store credit card with promotional financing, often six months no-interest on purchases over a set minimum, and Pep Boys has a rewards program that earns points toward future service, but neither is a flat-rate subscription model.
+Do the math and a driver changing oil three times a year at Pep Boys’ $45-$78 menu price is spending $135-$234 annually, which is roughly what some regional prepaid plans charge upfront for unlimited changes.
+If subscription-style pricing is what you’re after, some regional chains and dealership service departments occasionally offer prepaid maintenance packages worth checking against that math.

 Can I book a Firestone or Pep Boys oil change online?